Get started with Baxter

 🐛 BR

-"The Tags endpoint returns 500 when a duplicate name is submitted"
+"The reports endpoint returns 500 when a duplicate name is submitted"

 🔄 CR

-"Add a bulk delete option to the todos list"
+"Add a bulk export option to the orders list"

 🤖 AI

-"We need an AI feature to auto-suggest tags based on the todo title"
+"We need an AI feature to auto-suggest categories from the item description"

 📐 DIA

-"Diagram the todo creation flow from API request to database"
+"Diagram the checkout flow from API request to database"

 🗂️ ERD

-"Draw an ERD for the todos and tags tables"
+"Draw an ERD for the orders and customers tables"

-Baxter will classify each request, confirm the template, generate the artefact with a full sanity check, and ask before saving — exactly as it would on your real project.
+Baxter will classify each request, confirm the template, generate the artefact with a full sanity check, and ask before saving.

 What to say for each artefact